-Email: so.jin.lee (at) duke (dot) edu
+Email: sojinlee (at) hks (dot) harvard (dot) edu

-At Duke, I was an American Grand Strategy (AGS) Predoctoral Fellow (2019-2020) and Graduate Fellow (2016-2019).
-Prior to Duke, I worked as a Researcher for the Political Section at the Embassy of the Republic of Korea in Washington, D.C.
-I received a M.A. in Asian Studies from Georgetown University's Edmund A. Walsh School of Foreign Service and a B.A. in Politics from Mount Holyoke College.
+I received my Ph.D. and M.A. in Political Science from Duke University in December 2021.
+At Duke, I was an American Grand Strategy Graduate Fellow (2016-2019).
+Prior to graduate school, I worked as a Researcher for the Political Section at the Embassy of the Republic of Korea in Washington, D.C.
+I received an M.A. in Asian Studies from Georgetown University's Edmund A. Walsh School of Foreign Service, and B.A. in Politics from Mount Holyoke College.

 In my free time, I love to hike, cook while listening to jazz, and travel.
 To see a small collection of photographs I have taken around the world, please visit the photography section of my site.